menektoni/TfG/README.md

 # Collective Risks Theory: Patterns and Strategies
-## Toni Domenech's final thesis of the degree of Physics with a Theretical Physics Major.
+## Toni Domenech's final thesis on the degree of Physics with a Theretical Physics Major.

 This project is a study of the behaviour of a user in a collective game.